ssm/slides-s2-lpc-2017/presentation.rst

 ------------------------------

 Systemd tracks all processes per service by placing them in the same cgroup.

 Using “ps”, “awk” and “lsof”, we can print network connections for a single service, across multiple processes.

-The oneliner

-…ironically enough not on one line

 .. code-block:: shell